bharagha/eal-2026.0.0/tools/visual-pipeline-and-platform-evaluation-tool/docs/user-guide/known-issues.md

-# Known issues and Troubleshooting
+# Known issues, limitations and troubleshooting

+---

+## Known issues

-## 1. Pipelines failing or missing bounding boxes when multiple devices/codecs are involved
+### 1. Pipelines failing or missing bounding boxes when multiple devices/codecs are involved

 ViPPET lets you select the `device` for inference elements such as `gvadetect` and `gvaclassify`.
 However, in the current implementation there is no integrated mechanism to also update the DLStreamer codec and post‑processing